archethic-foundation/archethic-docs/docs/participate/dex/05-Guide_Usage/02-liquidity.md

 ![Add pool end](/img/tutorial/aeSwap/aeSwap-AddPool-End.png)

-# Navigating Pool Information
+## Navigating Pool Information

-Our DEX offers a unique and engaging way to access detailed information about each liquidity pool through an interactive card.
-You can easily explore this card by clicking on the exclamation mark (!) icon or the house icon to "rotate" the view, revealing comprehensive details about the pools in a visually intuitive manner.
+aeSwap offers a unique and engaging way to access detailed information about each liquidity pool through an interactive card.
+You can easily explore this card by clicking on the turn icon to "rotate" the view, revealing comprehensive details about the pools in a visually intuitive manner.

-## Front View: Essential Pool Details
+### Front View: Essential Pool Details

 ![Pool List Front](/img/tutorial/aeSwap//aeSwap-PoolList-Front.png)